Last reviewed September 2014

 We will only use or disclose personal information for the primary purposes for which it was collected (or as consented to by individuals and/or as set out in this section 3).
 We will generally not use or disclose the information for another purpose (that is, a secondary purpose) without the individual's consent, or in the circumstances set out in this section 3.

-The purposes for which we use or disclosure personal information generally include:
+The purposes for which we use or disclose personal information generally include:

 (a) if required, the verification of your identity;